shikhar-shukla-blackchai/DevTinder-backend/ApiList.md

 - GET /user/connections
 - GET /user/feed - Gets you the profiles of other users on platform

-Status: ignored, interested, accepeted, rejected
+Status: ignored, interested, accepted, rejected